 Your life blossoms as mine begins to fade, but God’s faithfulness to His own dear promises regarding the prayers of His people will be with you throughout your life.
-For you, along with your siblings and cousins, I pray for His wisdom and discernment to guide you in your future, for the protection and preservation that allows you to live freely for His glory, for courage and strength to do His will, and blessings that help you keep your focus on what is of eternal value.
+For you, along with your siblings and cousins, I pray you will choose His wisdom and discernment as your guide in your future, for the protection and preservation that allows you to live freely for His glory, for courage and strength to do His will, and for blessings that help you keep your focus on what is of eternal value.

 A Word Study

 Liberties taken with words in poetry can be fun, but they can also create questions.
 I'm adding a word study feature to this little series of hubs because a question came up when I read this poem to a friend before putting the hub together.